LIVING AT HELENA COURT, HIGHLANDS GARDENS

-The lease each leaseholder is party to is intended to provide for the good order of the building and its maintenance, and to encourage good neighbourliness.
-Its clauses aim to avoid disputes by seeking to regulate possible issues that may arise.
+The lease each leaseholder is party to is intended to govern the good order of the building and its maintenance, and to encourage good neighbourliness.
+Its clauses aim to avoid disputes by seeking to deal with possible issues that may arise.

-The lease is a crucial document because it governs the essentials of living at Helena Court.
-Every leaseholder needs to understand its impoartance, since it is binding and lays down rights and responsibilities, such as on the following aspects:
+The lease is a crucial document because it regulates the essentials of living at Helena Court.
+Every leaseholder needs to understand its importance, since it is binding and lays down rights and responsibilities, notably on the following aspects:

 1. Liability: Basically whatever is inside the flat, including the windows, is the resident's responsibility.
 This extends to insuring the contents and against damage arising in or from the flat.
-What is outside the flat, including the painting and routine repair of windows but not the window frames themselves, is a HCRA responsibility.
-Tthis includes insurance for related risks.
+What is outside the flat, including the painting and routine repair of windows but not the window frames themselves, is a HCRA responsibility, which includes insuring the building's fabric.

 2. Paying service charges: The lease requires that we pay service charges on time and in full.
 These go to the property's maintenance including its management and improvements necessary to maintain a good quality of life at Helena Court.
-The AGM determines the policy on service charges; the Board decides with the managing agent how the money should be spent and the actual level of charges within guidelines set by the AGM.
-Routine works that arise over each year are covered by the service charge.
-A reserve fund covers major but less frequent works as well as significant improvements.
+The AGM reviews budgets and determines the general policy on service charges.
+The Board decides with the managing agent how the money should be spent and sets the service charges within the AGM's guidelines.
+Routine works that arise over each year are covered by the main service charge, while a reserve fund element serves to cover major, less frequent works and significant improvements.
 The managing agent is required to recover any service charges arrears promptly.
 Late payment is unfair to those who pay on time, can stall works, and ultimately jeopardizes the state of the building and gardens.

 3. Use of the Flat: The Flats are to be used as places to live, not factories, labs or business facilities.